Table of Contents

 Getting Your Insurance Settlement Money

 It’s human to ask your car insurance company when you should expect a check.
-They may make you feel otherwise, though.
-They may send you a check in the entirety of your settlement.
-Or they may pay some to the car repair shop as well—more on that in a minute.
+In such a case, the company may send you a check containing the total settlement or pay some of your compensation to the car repair shop as well.

 If you have a loan outstanding on your car, you are responsible for that.
 But you can use the insurance settlement to cover that.
 You can request gap insurance riders when you get your policy to avoid that problem.
 This particular insurance coverage will cover the gap between a settlement and outstanding car loans.
 You may still have to pay your deductible either way.
 Sometimes an insurance company is required to recover that.
 Sometimes they aren’t.

 When an insurance company pursues subrogation, you likely won’t have to pay the deductible, and the other driver will.
-If you are having problems with this, contact a California personal injury lawyer for help.
+If you are having problems with this, contact a California car accident lawyer for help.

 Your California Car Accident Insurance Rights

-Your California car insurance company has many duties and responsibilities to you, just like you do them.
+Your California car insurance company has many duties and responsibilities to you, just like you do to them.
 Your policy is a contract.
-They are often hoping you feel at their mercy.
 There are several things they are required to do for you.

-• The insurance company must offer a fair settlement.
-If it is a total loss, taxes must be included, and transfer and license fees.
+- The insurance company must offer a fair settlement amount.
+If it is a total loss, taxes must be included, as well as transfer and license fees.

-• Once the insurance company accepts your claim, they must pay within 30 days of the date the settlement is reached.
+- Once the insurance company accepts your claim, it must pay within 30 days of the date the settlement is reached.

-• A California car insurance company must advise you if they are seeking subrogation.
+- A California car insurance company must advise you if it is seeking subrogation.

-• California personal injury lawyers deal with this language every day.
-If you are feeling confused or overwhelmed, book a free consultation with the experienced legal team at Arash Law.
+California personal injury lawyers deal with insurance companies often.
+If you are feeling confused or overwhelmed, book a free initial consultation with our legal team at Arash Law.

-There are a few reasons why you may find it difficult dealing with an insurance company.
-One of the reasons is they want to keep their money.
-Part of that involves dealing with car insurance fraud, which costs over $6 million in losses annually.
+There are a few reasons why you may find it difficult to deal with an insurance company.
+One of the reasons is that they want to keep their money.
+Part of that involves dealing with car insurance fraud, which can cost over $6 million in losses annually.

 Car insurance fraud ranges in style.
 It can be as simple as lying on an insurance application.
 It can be as extensive as a car accident ring that stages accidents to recoup insurance settlements.
 There is a Fraud Division within the CDI that investigates claims of insurance fraud.
 The Fraud Division completes investigations and then files them with the local district attorney or with the United States Attorney General if the fraud occurs out of state.

-This Division enforces California Penal Code Section 548-550.
-In 2017, they received over 14,543 fraud suspected fraud claims (SFC) and organized economic automobile theft groups.
+This division enforces California Penal Code Sections 548-550.
+In 2017, they received over 14,543 suspected fraud claims (SFC) and organized economic automobile theft groups.
 Of those, 475 criminal cases were born, and 205 arrests were made.
 The potential losses were $6,170,330,074.
 Organized crime is a large part of California car insurance fraud.
 If you’ve been in an accident, you may even be a victim of one.

 Here are some examples of California car insurance fraud, wherein you could be the victim:

-• Overcharging on auto parts.
-A shop can sometimes charge for brand new parts when aftermarket parts or salvaged car parts are used.
+- The shop overcharges for auto parts.
+A shop can sometimes charge for brand-new parts when aftermarket parts or salvaged car parts are used.

-Criminals are tricky in the organized rings.
+Criminals involved in organized crime are often deceptive.
 It’s impossible to protect yourself from every kind of fraud.
 Review every line on every piece of paper you get from auto repair shops.
 You should also be wary of any auto shop that refers you to a medical center or legal office and asks for a referral fee.
 This practice is called “capping” and could be a felony in California.

 Automobile accident fraud occurs when an accident happens that wasn’t an accident.
-Here are some ways you could get into an accident with someone that engages in this behaviour:
+Here are some ways you could get into an accident with someone who engages in this behavior:

-• Car accident claims report list people from a vehicle that weren’t there.
+- Car accident claims reports list people from a vehicle that wasn’t there.
 If you are in an accident, take pictures of people inside the other car and names if you can.

-• Injuries are conflated to an insurance company.
+- Injuries are conflated with an insurance company.
 You may not do this, and you shouldn’t.
 But you can’t bank on the fact that all drivers think like you.
 Take note of their injuries as well.

-• Another driver may claim vehicle damage that wasn’t caused by accident and was damage to the car before the accident happened.
+- Another driver may claim vehicle damage that wasn’t caused by the accident, but was actually damage to the car before the accident occurred.

 Take a lot of notes and pictures after a car accident.
 Note all people involved, as many injuries as you can, and photograph all vehicles involved as much as possible.
 Even if you don’t think it’s important, take 25 pictures of the same rear door, for example.
 You never know when an expert sees something that you didn’t.

-If you feel you have fallen victim to problems like this, call a California personal injury lawyer and show them what you have.
-You may also want to talk to your lawyer about your auto repair shop.
-Many shops may well be tricking you and your insurance company at the same time.
+If you feel you have fallen victim to problems like this, call a California personal injury attorney and explain your situation.
+You may also want to talk to your car accident lawyer about your auto repair shop, especially if you suspect billing discrepancies from that shop.

 California Car Insurance Auto Repair Tips